 Managing more complex automations takes longer, but the process is less involved than the SmartThings app.
 The options are also more varied than those offered by Apple because Wink uses If This Then That (IFTTT), a user-friendly online tool that helps you automate many tasks from a vast selection of apps, sites, and services.
 Another standout feature is the addition of an Ethernet port.
 By plugging the hub directly into your router, connections are more reliable, commands are faster, and there are fewer signal problems than when used over Wi-Fi.
 We never once had any issues using the Hub 2 over Wi-Fi, but the Ethernet option will appeal if your home has several signal dead spots.

 When you factor in price, design, ease of use, compatibility, controls, and features, the best smart home hub is the fourth-generation Amazon Echo.
-It’s great for both smart home newbies and seasoned pros, and the entire Echo range fits in well with most people's home aesthetic.
+It’s great for smart home newbies and seasoned pros, and the entire Echo range fits nicely with most home aesthetics.
 If you’d rather buy a high-quality smart speaker with the bonus of wider smart home features, the Sonos One is an excellent alternative for music lovers.